 The Natural Resource Policy and Management track develops the knowledge and skills needed to craft effective strategies for the protection of marine and terrestrial ecosystems.

 Ocean & Coastal Resource Management

-Students who complete the new 16-credit concentration in Ocean and Coastal Resource Management automatically meet the 8-credit track requirements and do not need to pursue a separate specialization.
+Students who complete the new 16-credit concentration in Ocean and Coastal Resource Management automatically meet the 8-credit track requirement.

-Language Studies program courses are offered in 7 languages, including Arabic, Chinese, English, French, Japanese, Russian and Spanish.
-Through the Institute’s renowned content-based instruction, students combine advanced-level language study with topics related to their graduate coursework.
+Language and Intercultural Studies program courses are offered in 7 languages, including Arabic, Chinese, English, French, Japanese, Russian and Spanish.
+Additional languages are offered upon request.
+Through the Institute’s renowned content-based instruction, students combine advanced-level language skills development with topics related to their graduate coursework/professional interests.
 Our Intercultural Competency offerings provide students the cross-cultural communication skills needed to pursue global career opportunities.